KhanhPham05/NeoFanDoc/docs/a_setup/d_setup_mdk.md

 * Make sure the `Version Control` section is set to "Git".
 * Copy the GitHub link to the URL field.
 * Click clone.

+## Post-setup
+Before the final step, you should open the file `gradle.properties`, find the [`neo_version`](https://github.com/neoforged/MDK/blob/b54556b8ecf90694a09cd753b4e00460e6d3765f/gradle.properties#L19C1-L19C25) line and set the value to the latest version of NeoForge.

+!!! tip
+    In order to see the latest NeoForge version, head up to the [NeoForge Project Listing](https://projects.neoforged.net/neoforged/neoforge)

+After setting everything up, you will finally open your newly cloned/downloaded project files as an IntelliJ project.

+Finally, it may take approximately 20~30 minutes to let IntelliJ doing its final jobs.

+It is a should to turn off as much redundant background task and let IntelliJ utilize as much resource of your PC in its possibility.
+However, this is only applied to the first load, you may open it later on without having to wait anymore.

+!!! note
+    If you are using an IDE different from IntelliJ, you need to open the terminal provided in your IDE and run
+    ```
+    ./gradlew postIdeRuns
+    ```